Amy Sink, Chief Executive Officer, Interra Credit Union

 He has a Bachelor’s degree in Business Administration from Hamline University and his MBA, with a concentration in Finance, from the University of Saint Thomas.
 He is also a graduate of the CUES CEO Institute.

-With 30 years experience in the financial services industry, the last 23 of which in his current position as President of Dakota Territory Federal Credit Union, Floyd Albert Rummel, III is committed to the success of his credit union.
+With 30 years experience in the financial services industry, the last 23 of which was in his former position as President of Dakota Territory Federal Credit Union (now Northern Hills FCU), Floyd Albert Rummel, III is committed to the success of his credit union.

 An active member in the community, Rummel served on the South Dakota Credit Union League board from 1995 to 2006 (serving as the Chair from 1997 to 2006) when the league consolidated with the North Dakota league, forming the Mid-America Credit Union Association, now known as the Credit union Association of the Dakotas.
 Currently, he serves on the board of NeighborWorks America Dakota Home Resources.